Chris Powell

-Christopher George Robin Powell (born 8 September 1969) is an English football coach and former player.
-He is currently assistant manager at Luton Town.
+Christopher George Robin Powell (born 8 September 1969) is an English football manager and former player who is currently assistant manager at EFL League One club Luton Town.

 As a left back, Powell played for Southend United, Derby County, Charlton Athletic, West Ham United, Watford and Leicester City.
 He also made five appearances for the England national team.

 With Charlton he had three spells as a player over eight seasons and in the 1999–2000 season was part of the squad that won the First Division to be promoted to the Premier League.

 After finishing his playing career at Leicester City in 2010, Powell became first team coach.
 He then returned to Charlton Athletic as manager.
 In the 2011–12 season, Charlton were promoted to the Championship as League One champions in Powell's first full season as a manager.
 He has also managed Huddersfield Town from 2014 to 2015.
 He was assistant manager at Derby County from 2016 to 2017, including a spell as caretaker manager.
 He then managed Southend United from January 2018 to March 2019.

 Powell served as chairman of the Professional Footballers' Association from November 2005 until he retired.
 In October 2009 Powell was named as one of 50 ambassadors for England's 2018 World Cup bid.